HL7/fhir-shorthand/input/pagecontent/reference.md

 Beginning alias names with `$` is a good practice, since this convention allows for additional error checking ([see Defining Aliases](#defining-aliases) for details).

+> **Note:** Instances have identifiers rather than names, so instance declarations should follow the recommendations for [Item Identifiers](#item-identifiers).

 #### Item Identifiers

 Item identifiers (ids) MUST be unique within the scope of its item type in the FSH project.
 For example, two Profiles with the same id cannot coexist, but it is possible to have a Profile and a ValueSet with the same id in the same FSH Project.
 However, to minimize potential confusion, it is best to use a unique id for every item in a FSH project.
 If no id is provided by a FSH author, implementations MAY create an id.

-It is RECOMMENDED that the id be based on the item's name, with _ replaced by -, and the overall length truncated to 64 characters (per the requirements of the [FHIR id datatype](https://www.hl7.org/fhir/R4/datatypes.html#primitive)).
+By convention, ids SHOULD be lowercase with words separated by hyphens.
+The overall length MUST NOT be more than 64 characters (per the requirements of the [FHIR id datatype](https://www.hl7.org/fhir/R4/datatypes.html#primitive)).
+If the item has a name, the id SHOULD be based on the item's name, with _ replaced by -, changed to lowercase, and truncated if necessary.

 #### Referring to Items